Group B Strep Test

 - Go into preterm labor (before 37 weeks of gestation)

-- Reach full term, but your water breaks with delivery expected to be more than 18 hours away
+- Reach full term, but your water breaks with delivery expected to be more than 18 hours away or your water breaks more than 18 hours before delivery

 - Have an unexplained fever during labor